This is a minimal change to the EVM to support calls and returns.

 RETURNSUB RETURNSUB

 On the left, g returns to f, which returns to its caller.
 On the right, g's RETURNSUB returns directly to f's caller: one instruction shorter, one return address fewer — and where g is f itself, or calls back into it, the recursion runs at constant return-stack depth instead of halting at 1024.
-Compilers rely on this transformation, for tail calls, mutual recursion, state machines, and shared epilogues.
+Compilers rely on this transformation, for tail calls, mutual recursion, state machines, and shared epilogues (one exit sequence shared by many paths).
 And the jump is no wilder than the call it replaces: it lands on the same label.

 This proposal aims to be a minimal change to the EVM.
 We introduce two abstract operations — call and return — implemented by three instructions: CALLSUB, CALLDEST, and RETURNSUB.
 These suffice to eliminate the need for dynamic jumps.

-Register machines like x86, ARM, and RISC-V typically use a single stack and dedicated registers for both data and return addresses.
+Register machines like x86, ARM, and RISC-V keep return addresses in a link register or push them onto the one stack, mixed with data.
 Stack machines like Turing's ACE, Forth, the JVM, Wasm, and .NET use separate data and return stacks.
 The EVM is a stack machine, and we adopt the same proven approach: a separate return stack isolated from the data stack.
 Another reason to maintain a separate stack is that data stack items are 32 bytes, but jump destinations will not need more than one or two.

 The return addresses, being on their own stack, are not accessible to EVM code.
 They cannot be read, modified, or moved by ordinary stack operations.
 This eliminates an entire class of vulnerabilities where code could corrupt its own control flow.

-Because return addresses are controlled exclusively by CALLSUB and RETURNSUB, they are intrinsically safe to validate.
-Unlike data-stack values (which may depend on arbitrary computation), return-stack values are guaranteed to be valid PC values — we can validate all return addresses at compile time.
+Because return addresses are controlled exclusively by CALLSUB and RETURNSUB, they are intrinsically safe: unlike data-stack values, which may depend on arbitrary computation, return-stack values are guaranteed to be valid PC values.

 The difference these instructions make can be seen in this very simple code for calling a routine that squares a number.
 The distinct opcodes make it easier for both people and tools to understand the code, and there are modest savings in code size and gas costs as well.